 Registration can be canceled anytime by students without hindrance.
 The contract and cancellation forms are available in the admissions office.
-Concerning refunds, see the Financial Information section.

 Students who do not register consecutively for more than two semesters without written notification will be dismissed automatically for academic reasons.
 Dismissed students desiring to be re-admitted must submit a re-admission application.